 Basing on our experience we’ve found out the following crucial properties of successful WMS and BPM systems:

 Many documents and files contain information not intended to be shared with everyone, so a reliable software should enable to set limits on what an individual user can see and edit.

 Dashboards must enable visualization of data, filter on demand and help you unmistakably distinguish processes by groups at once – by making use of color codes or similar tools.

 The execution of processes is highly dependent on time, thus time management is a sufficient part of process management.
 In most scenarios, the sooner you start – the sooner you’ll finish and, consequently, the more you achieve.
 Additionally, different people responsible for interconnected tasks may fail to realize that they can already move on to the next step.
 That’s why such small things like email notifications, push notifications on mobile phones, system alerts are indeed important.

 Though a great number of workflows are sequential, some are not, as not every process follows a predefined path.
 A dedicated system can empower users to create processes that move in any direction you require, based on user behavior, internal data, or external conditions.

 Workflows don’t operate independently of other processes; moreover, there are many elements that must be included as a part of the workflow itself.
 Therefore, the solution should integrate seamlessly with other software such as Business Intelligence, CRM, ERP, Document Management systems and others.

-Don’t settle for something less than amazing when it comes to improve your business!
+Don’t settle for something less than amazing when it comes to improving your business!
 Azati assists organizations of any size in designing, creating, and deploying function-based Workflow Management and BPM Systems of various kinds.

 Call us at +1 973 577 72 76 or fill out the form below for a free consultation.